Sandy4321/data_repr/data_repr.md

 concrete class that evaluate the representativeness of a multivariate sample versus its original data.
     - evaluate(): return the combined pvalue.

+# Sampling

+* Sampling:
+abstract base class for the stratified sampling of a variable
+    - Split(): get  sample and remaining indexes

+* SampleVarCat:
+concrete class to split a sample accordingly to the proportions of the categorical variable
+    - split()

+* SampleVarQuant:
+concrete class to split a sample accordingly to the proportions of the binned variable